ansys/pylumerical/doc/source/user_guide/script_commands_as_methods.rst

 **Operators**

 PyLumerical doesn't overload script operators in the Lumerical Scripting Language, and you can't use them “as-is” in Python.
 Use alternatives in Python.
 The unavailable operators include:

+..
+Turn vale off for the whole block since otherwise the spacing between bullet points is inconsistent, the () is needed for the "?" line to explain what it is

 .. vale off